On behalf of the Computer Science Department, we encourage you to explore our following graduate programmes:

 All doctoral candidates complete their doctoral dissertation in one of the existing research fields at SSST.
 Each candidate is assigned a mentor/supervisor, who conducts regular monitoring of the candidate's work.

 The period of study is eight semesters (3+1 years).
-In the first two years of study, alongside conducting research toward the dissertation, candidates also write seminar papers in four key areas (two papers per area) relevant to the content of their dissertation, which are set jointly by a committee and the mentor.
-An obligatory key course for each candidate is Research Methods, where students attend lectures on how writing research papers, and have the chance to write two seminar papers themselves.
-At the end of the second year, the candidate defends eight papers in front of the committee, and also gives a preliminary presentation of his/her dissertation PROPOSAL, a conceptual outline and progress to date (which constitute the Qualifying Examination).
-If the candidate successfully takes the Qualifying Examination, he/she is free to continue his/her research, and presents his/her progress before the supervisor and doctoral committee at the end of each semester.
+In the first two years of study, alongside conducting research toward the dissertation, candidates also write seminar papers in four key areas (two papers per area) relevant to the content of their dissertation, which is set jointly by a committee and the mentor.
+An obligatory key course for each candidate is Research Methods, where students attend lectures on how writing research papers and have the chance to write two seminar papers themselves.
+At the end of the second year, the candidate defends eight papers in front of the committee and also gives a preliminary presentation of his/her dissertation PROPOSAL, a conceptual outline and progress to date (which constitute the Qualifying Examination).
+If the candidate successfully takes the Qualifying Examination, he/she is free to continue his/her research and presents his/her progress before the supervisor and doctoral committee at the end of each semester.

 The following two years, candidates submit and defend their doctoral dissertations.
-Before the defence, the candidate will, as a rule, have published two papers or the results of their research in a notable and relevant academic journal, or have presented them at a prominent international conference.
+Before the defense, the candidate will, as a rule, have published two papers or the results of their research in a notable and relevant academic journal, or have presented them at a prominent international conference.